mattmclean1993/myCatsDiary/readtwo.md

 Open this file with Visual Studio Code (VSCode) and type something inside then save it.
-Second time
+Second time. and third time